aageo25/the-twelve-days-of-christmas/README.md

 # the-twelve-days-of-christmas

+A rust project.

-Print the lyrics to the Christmas carol “The Twelve Days of Christmas,” taking advantage of the repetition in the song
+Print the lyrics to the Christmas carol “The Twelve Days of Christmas,” taking advantage of the repetition in the song.